-10 Best Hong Kong Attractions and Activities for all type of travelers
+Hong Kong Attractions and Activities for All Types of Travelers

 Hong Kong is only half the size of Luxembourg, but the city provides the most diverse and dramatic urban traveling experience the world has to offer.
 The scarily abundant nature and cultural attractions will make visitors wish for 48 hours from a day.

-The Victoria Peak and Tsim Sha Tsui waterfront are the two biggies on almost every tourist's schedule in Hong Kong.
-The 552-meter-tall mountain Victoria Peak is the highest point of Hong Kong Island.
+Victoria Peak and Tsim Sha Tsui waterfront are the two biggies on almost every tourist's schedule in Hong Kong.
+The 552-meter-high Victoria Peak is the highest point of Hong Kong Island.
 From there, visitors can get that postcard-like view of the booming city.
-Tsim Sha Tsui Promenade is the vantage point to watch the nightly light and sound show, A Symphony of Lights....
+Tsim Sha Tsui Promenade is the vantage point to watch the nightly light and sound show, A Symphony of Lights.
+It's also...
 Read more »

 The highest point of Hong Kong Island is where you can get that most iconic view of Hong Kong.

 Local Expert Tip: "The lush mountain also provides great hiking opportunities.
-Hikers can exceed the tourist viewing deck and reach the less crowded summit via several footpaths including the Old Peak Road. "
+Hikers can bypass the tourist viewing deck and reach the less crowded summit via several footpaths including the Old Peak Road. "

-The dazzling light show is a modern way to take in Hong Kong's trademark waterfront scenery.
+The dazzling light show is the iconic way to take in Hong Kong's trademark waterfront scenery.

 Local Expert Tip: "The spectacle is accompanied by music and narration.
 The English version can be heard at the Avenue of Stars and the promenade outside the Golden Bauhinia Square in Wan Chai on Monday, Wednesday and Friday, or through 103.4FM on radio any night."